joshfrench/om-wiki-fork/Documentation.md

 ```

 Sometimes it's useful to create stateful Om components that do not
 manipulate or correspond to application state.
-However these component
+However these components
 still need to be a part of the render tree, `om.core/graft` supports
 this.
 Given any `value` and a `cursor` `om.core/graft` will return a
 new cursor that can be used to construct an Om component that is